scrthq/GoogleAppsScriptSheetMQ/README.md

 2. Send a message.
 3. Verify a response has been recorded in the `Google Apps Script Sheet MQ`

-If no response was recorded verify that the correct `Deployment ID` has been associated with your bot during step 7, and that the sheet API is enabled in your project from step 3.
+If no response was recorded verify that the correct `Deployment ID` has been associated with your bot during step 7, and that the Google Sheets API is enabled in your project from step 3.

 If you are a [PSGSuite](https://github.com/scrthq/PSGSuite) user and are working on configuring the `PoshBot.GChat.Backend`, follow this link to view the documentation on getting PoshBot set up with Google Chat: